Mom’s Refrigerator Sweet Pickles

 One of my very favorite combinations, though, is to serve Mom’s sweet pickles with slow cooker sloppy joes and thick, rippled potato chips.
 It’s the very best food trio!

 Like this easy pickles recipe?
 Save it to Pinterest!

 - Combine cucumbers, onions, bell pepper, and pickling salt in large heat-proof bowl, preferably one with a lid.
 Stir and let sit on the counter for 1 hour.
-Drain.
-(If you don't own a mandoline, I highly recommend this one.
-It works so great for creating thin, even slices.
-Use it for the cucumbers, onions, and bell pepper in this recipe.)
+Drain well.
+(I use a Benriner mandoline for thin, even slicing.)